123Haynes/libsass-maven-plugin/README.md

       <td>inputPath</td>
       <td><code>src/main/sass</code></td>
       <td>
-        The directory from which the source <code>.scss</code> files will be read.
-This directory will be traversed recursively, and all <code>.scss</code> files found in this directory or subdirectories will be compiled.
+        The directories from which the source <code>.scss</code> files will be read, ';'-separated.
+These directories will be traversed recursively, and all <code>.scss</code> files found in these directories or subdirectories will be compiled.
       </td>
     </tr>